jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD student in the <a href="https://nlp.naist.jp/en/">Natural Language Processing Lab</a> of NAIST, working with <a href="https://sites.google.com/site/tarowtnb/">Prof. Taro Watanabe</a> and <a href="https://hshindo.com/">Asst.
 Prof. Hiroyuki Shindo</a>.
-My research interests lie in information extraction, evaluation of NLP models, multilingualism and application of state-of-the-art NLP models to low-resource languages.
+My research interests lie in information extraction, evaluation of NLP models, multilingualism and low-resource NLP.
 Broadly speaking I am passionate about applying deep learning approaches to enable machines understand human language, as well as facilitate communication between humans and social robots.

 I am also affiliated with <a href="http://www.jp.honda-ri.com/en/">HONDA Research Institute Japan (HRI-JP)</a> as a Part time Researcher and my work is primarily focused on <b>Intent Recognition in Language</b>.
 I collaborate with <b>Anton de la Fuente</b> and <b>Eric Nichols</b>.